Bilevel Data Curation for LLM Fine-tuning: Offline Selection and Online Self-Refining Generation: Convexity of SFT loss with respect to the backbone model

-The first building block of our main theories is the curvature property of SFT loss.
 With causal masking in attention \citep{vaswani2017attention}, the backbone model $\phi_\theta(x,y)$ is unable to see the future tokens before predicting, even if we input the whole sequence \citep{ren2024learning}.
 Therefore, the SFT loss can be viewed as the token-level cross-entropy loss of a sequential multi-class classification problem, where the label is the next token in the response $y$.
 Due to the nonlinearity of $\phi_\theta(x, y)$, SFT loss might not be convex with respect to $\theta$, but it is convex with respect to the backbone representation $z = \phi_\theta(x, y)\in\mathbb{R}^{V\times D}$.

 \begin{lemma} Per-sample SFT loss in \eqref{eq:SFT_def} is convex with respect to the backbone model $z = \phi_\theta(x, y)\in\mathbb{R}^{V\times D}$. \end{lemma}